scala/scala3/docs/docs/reference/contextual-repr/extension-methods.md

   def (xs: List[T]) second[T] = xs.tail.head
 }
 ```
-If such representatives are anonymous (as in the second clause), their name is synthesized from the name
+If such a representative is anonymous (as in the second clause), its name is synthesized from the name
 of the first defined extension method.

 ### Operators

-The extension method syntax also applies to the definitions of operators.
+The extension method syntax also applies to the definition of operators.
 In each case the definition syntax mirrors the way the operator is applied.
 Examples:
 ```scala